 - Spring onion ‘White Lisbon’ is another hardy stalwart that can be sown in August, only requiring winter protection in the very coldest of conditions.
 The onions will be ready to harvest next April and May.

 - Towards the end of August and into September is the ideal time to plant out overwintering onion sets.
 Good varieties to try include the red ’Electric’ and the yellow-coloured ‘Senshyu Yellow’.

 - Plant late season potatoes this month to harvest in late autumn and winter.

-- Watch out for blight on your potato foliage this month, especially during prolonged wet weather.
+- Watch out for blight on your potato foliage this month.
 If blight is present you’ll find brown dead patches on infected foliage and stems.
-Remove affected plants immediately and burn.
+If potato blight strikes, cut off the haulms at ground level to stop the disease spreading to the tubers.
 Try a blight resistant variety like ‘Sarpo Mira’ next year.

 - Watch out for the symptoms of clubroot – wilted leaves and irregularly shaped roots.
 If your brassicas are affected, try resistant varieties like cabbage ‘F1 Kilazol’ next year.
 Clubroot persists in the soil for 20 years after infection so avoid spreading the disease around the allotment through shared soil.

 - Spray the floor of your greenhouse with water on warm days to raise humidity levels and deter red spider mites.